railsnewbie257/Excel-Notes/Cursor Types.md

 <h2>Application.Cursor Properties</h2>

-The cursor type will not automatically restore itself, so must be set
+Once set, the cursor type will not automatically restore itself, so must be set

 <pre>
 Application.Cursor = <b>xlDefault</b>